JAMK-IT/TTOW0211-221-game-development/README.md

 [Here is a link](https://github.com/JAMK-IT/TTOW0211-221-game-development/wiki/material) for our material & resources wiki page.

-If you find something useful, please inform Paavo on Slack!
+If you find something useful that could be linked there, please inform @paavonelimarkka on Slack!

 ## Assignments

-Currently in Optima, more detailed instructions later.
+More detailed instructions later...

 ## Misc links